 The goal for our youth connections is for a graduating student to walk away from our youth program with authentic faith in Jesus, learn spiritual disciplines, know moral boundaries, be able to develop healthy friendships, make wise choices, know who the ultimate authority is, and put others first.

 Prestoncrest’s youth group hosts several small groups throughout the week in Dallas, Plano and Allen.
 Each small group consists of between 10-30 teens that are close in age.
 Each week they gather along with adult leaders for fellowship, Bible study and of course…food.
 Have more questions?
-Check out the FAQs below or sign up for a PCYG Small Group.
+Check out the FAQs below.

 Youth Group Small Groups FAQs